sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_18_DeviceManagerAndDeviceDriver/Quiz01.md

 **Description**

-a) Device driver connects the operating system and various devices of the computer.
-Device driver changes when the operating system changes.
-That is for windows we have a different device driver than for Linux for the same device.
-Option (a) CPU is the Central Processing Unit and Option (b) RAM is the computer memory.

-b) Device driver connects the operating system and various devices of the computer.
-Device driver changes when the operating system changes.
-That is for windows we have a different device driver than for Linux for the same device.
-Option (a) CPU is the Central Processing Unit and Option (b) RAM is the computer memory.

-c) Device driver connects the operating system and various devices of the computer.
-Device driver changes when the operating system changes.
-That is for windows we have a different device driver than for Linux for the same device.
-Option (a) CPU is the Central Processing Unit and Option (b) RAM is the computer memory.

-d) Device driver connects the operating system and various devices of the computer.
+Device driver connects the operating system and various devices of the computer.
 Device driver changes when the operating system changes.
 That is for windows we have a different device driver than for Linux for the same device.
 Option (a) CPU is the Central Processing Unit and Option (b) RAM is the computer memory.

 ---
 ---